lgatto/synapter/README.md

 The raw data files produced must first be processed by Water's PLGS software to produce `synapter` input files.
 This is described in details in the vignette.
 Additional information with lots of screenshots can be found in [these slides](http://proteome.sysbiol.cam.ac.uk/lgatto/synapter/PLGS_Data_Processing.pdf).

 ### Installation
 `synapter` is available from the [Bioconductor](http://www.bioconductor.org) repository.
-Installation of the package requires `R` version 2.15.1 (the latest stable release).
-The package and its dependencies can be installed
+The package and its dependencies can be installed with

      source("http://www.bioconductor.org/biocLite.R")
      biocLite("synapter")